query/adium-scripts/README.rst

 AppleScript add-ons for the `Adium <http://www.adium.im/>`_ instant messaging client.
-Tested to work with the Adium 1.4 beta series.
+Tested to work with the Adium 1.4 release.
 All scripts here are released into the public domain.

 ============